 Corruption is also widespread.
 In a 2023 corruption perceptions index, Peru ranked 89 of 156 countries, similar to neighboring Ecuador (90), but more corrupt than Colombia (76) and Brazil (80).
 In 2021, courts convicted 48 government officials in 90 corruption-related cases.
-Prosecutors have accused Keiko
+Prosecutors have accused Keiko Fujimori of corruption tied to Brazil's Odebrecht scandal (see

-Fujimori of corruption tied to Brazil's Odebrecht scandal (see p.
-14 of History and Myth), money laundering, and other crimes.
-She was in pre-trial detention until her release due to COVID-19 complications (see p.
-6 of Sustenance and Health).
+History and Myth), money laundering, and other crimes.
+She was in pre-trial detention until her release due to COVID-19 complications (see Sustenance and Health).
 Castillo's 2021 presidential campaign focused on decades of investigations into political figures involved in corrupt acts, such as illegal campaign financing, bribes, and electoral fraud.

-Peruvians frequently protest their government, with some of the most recent ones against then-President Castillo in 2021, in which demonstrators demanded better labor conditions (see p.
-1 of Time and Space).
-Other protests denounced his former PM, Guido Bellido, for prejudicial statements towards women and LGBTQ people, and for being a member of the communist Shining Path (see p.
-11 of History and Myth) guerrilla group.
-Many protestors were supporters of Keiko Fujimori, who claimed voter fraud in the presidential election (see p.
-14-15 of History and Myth), though Fujimori failed to provide sufficient evidence of such corruption.
+Peruvians frequently protest their government, with some of the most recent ones against then-President Castillo in 2021, in which demonstrators demanded better labor conditions (see Time and Space).
+Other protests denounced his former PM, Guido Bellido, for prejudicial statements towards women and homosexual people, and for being a member of the communist Shining Path (see History and Myth) guerrilla group.
+Many protestors were supporters of Keiko Fujimori, who claimed voter fraud in the presidential election (see History and Myth), though Fujimori failed to provide sufficient evidence of such corruption.